 Health inequities are differences in health status between population groups that are socially produced, avoidable and unfair.
 This award focuses on initiatives that seek to reduce social disadvantage (eg. low income, unemployment, education level etc.) to create an even distribution of good health in communities.
 Please refer to VicHealth Fair Foundations Framework for more information about health equity.

 Promoting gender equality

-Gender equality and the empowerment of women and girls is critical to the health and wellbeing of individuals, families, organisations, communities and society as a whole.
+The empowerment of women and girls and transformation of gender norms and stereotypes is critical to the health and wellbeing of individuals, families, organisations, communities and society as a whole.
 We’re looking for initiatives that seek to advance gender equality and create a Victoria where everyone can realise their full potential for health and wellbeing, regardless of gender.